thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/rbac.md

 Our goal is to allow supervisors to manage dashboards in the "Supervisor Dashboards" group, but for all other entities in the system, they should have read-only access.

 Let's start by creating a "Supervisor Dashboards" group:
-1. Navigate to the Groups tab in the Dashboards page and click "plus" button to create new entity group;
+1. Navigate to the "Groups" tab in the "Dashboards" page and click "plus" button to create new entity group;
 2. Input the name of your dashboard group.
 In our case, it's "Supervisor Dashboards".
 Click on the "Add" button;
 3. New dashboard group "Supervisor Dashboards" has been created.